NUKnightLab/git-deploy/README.md

 A suite of git subcommands for managing deployment-related operations for git repository-based deployments.
 Currently includes:

- * git-deploy: deploy a project repository to an environment-specific config (e.g. stg, prd)
+ * git-deploy: deploy a project to an environment-specific ansible configuration (e.g. stg, prd)
  * git-secrets: manage ansible-vault secrets for a git-deploy configured project
- * git-playbook: run one of the git-deploy builtin playbooks (custom playbooks tbd)

 `git-deploy` tools are mostly just opinionated scaffolding around Ansible.
 Ansible knowledge is helpful for debugging and working through issues, but